Become a Book Nerd

 She pauses, likely thinking of those she has now lost.

-She gives me a conflicted look and withdraws her hand.
+She gives me a conflicted look and withdraws her hand from mine.
 “You are kind.
 The kind ones always want something of me.”

 I feel an overwhelming feeling of sadness, seeing that she’s lived the kind of life to make her feel that way.
 It hurts a little more, knowing that she continues to talk with me only because we’re both gifted.